Pancreatic cancer is diagnosed in more than 60,000 Americans each year and the number continues to rise.

-Pancreatic cancer affects both men and women across all races and ethnicities.
-However, it can be more aggressive and lead to poorer prognosis in some racial and ethnic groups.
-The reasons for these observations are unclear.
+Pancreatic cancer affects individuals across all races and ethnicities.
+However, it can be more common and aggressive and lead to a poorer prognosis in Blacks.
+Some studies support obesity as a contributor to these observations.

-The Florida Pancreas Collaborative (FPC) is a partnership between researchers, doctors, patients and families from institutions throughout Florida (Figure 1).
+The Florida Pancreas Collaborative (FPC) is a partnership between researchers, doctors, patients and families from institutions throughout Florida and Mississippi.
+(Figure 1).

-The FPC is dedicated to finding better ways to diagnose and treat pancreatic tumors and improve quality of life for groups most affected by pancreatic tumors in Florida.
+The FPC is dedicated to advancing pancreatic cancer and obesity research, with the hope of finding better ways to detect and treat pancreatic cancer, improve quality of life, and minimize disparities.

-We aim to develop the first statewide 'biobank' for pancreatic tumors.
+We were able to develop the first statewide 'biobank' for pancreatic tumors.
 A biobank is a valuable resource for collecting and storing data, biological specimens and medical images.

-The biobank will be used to make advances in the diagnosis and treatment of pancreatic tumors and help personalize care.
+We are now using this biobank to make advances in the diagnosis and treatment of pancreatic tumors and help personalize care.

 Information about the Florida Pancreas Collaborative (FPC) team is currently under development.
 Please check back soon for details!